Recent Contributions to Theories of Discrimination: Discriminatory Institutional Design

-\begin{quotation}Consider a population of 100 citizens, half of whom would never commit a crime, and half of whom would commit a crime unless they are certain that they will be caught.
+\cite{eeckhoutpersicotodd2010} study a problem of crime deterrence, and argue that treating observably equal agents asymmetrically, with different police-monitoring intensities, can increase the police's effectiveness at deterring crime.
+To explain the mechanics of this result, they introduce an example: ``Consider a population of 100 citizens, half of whom would never commit a crime, and half of whom would commit a crime unless they are certain that they will be caught.
 A citizen's propensity to commit a crime is unobservable to the police.
 The police resources are such that they can check only 50 citizens.
 Suppose that the police check citizens at random (note that all citizens look the same to police), so that each citizen has a probability $1/2$ of being checked.
 Then, only the high propensity citizens will commit a crime, giving rise to a crime rate of $1/2$.
 Suppose now that half of the citizens have blue eyes, half have brown eyes and that eye color is known to be independent of the propensity to commit a crime.
 Nevertheless, suppose that police crack down on brown eyed citizens and check them all and completely ignore the blue eyed citizens.
 Then no brown eyed ever commits a crime because they are sure that they would be caught, and only those blue eyed citizens commit a crime who have high criminal propensity.
-Thus, the crime rate with a crackdown on brown eyed persons is $1/4$, which is lower than the crime rate of $1/2$ obtained without crackdowns. \end{quotation}
+Thus, the crime rate with a crackdown on brown eyed persons is $1/4$, which is lower than the crime rate of $1/2$ obtained without crackdowns.''